-An integral part of the curriculum at MTS has always been a robust outdoor education program.
+Our robust outdoor education program is a cornerstone of the MTS curriculum.
 Leaving the classroom for the natural world gives our students the tangible experience of being in nature, discovering ecosystems, seeing how things are interconnected, and understanding how the environment is influenced by humans.
-As our students develop an emotional connection to natural places, the opportunity for personal growth, group cooperation, and lasting lessons increases.
+As our students develop an emotional connection to natural places, the opportunity for personal growth increases.

-Starting in kindergarten and throughout the lower school grades students have the opportunity for outdoor exploration and study in the Marin Headlands, Slide Ranch, and Angel Island.
-Third graders head into San Francisco as experts on specific neighborhoods and landmarks, and spend the day sharing what they know and gaining first-hand experience.
-All lower school students go to the Symphony and other grades will take other day trips as it fits with the curriculum.
+Starting in kindergarten and throughout the lower school grades, students get out and explore the Marin Headlands, Slide Ranch, and Angel Island.
+Third graders head into San Francisco after becoming experts on specific neighborhoods and landmarks, and spend the day gaining first-hand experience and sharing what they know.
+All lower school students go to the Symphony, while other grades take day trips to the museums and other locations that deepen the curriculum.

 Fourth graders spend a night on board the Balclutha, docked at the Hyde Street Pier in San Francisco.
-After studying the early 1900’s, the students experience life as sailors would have soon after the great earthquake.
-The students begin their adventure as Greenhands, but after a very hardworking two days they receive their Seaman's cards signed by the Captain.
+After studying the early 1900s, students experience life as sailors around the time of the great earthquake.
+They begin their adventure as Greenhands, but after two days of hard work, receive their Seaman's cards signed by the Captain.

-The sixth graders participate in a five-day outdoor education program at Westminster Woods, located in Occidental.
-The program includes activities designed to develop academic and social skills, and students experience a variety of habitats, including forest, ocean, grassland, and stream.
+Sixth graders participate in a four-day outdoor education program at Westminster Woods, located in Occidental.
+The program includes activities designed to develop academic and social skills.
+Students experience a variety of habitats, including forest, ocean, grassland, and stream.
 Heavy emphasis is placed on ecology, geography, natural history, and team building.
-Students grow tremendously both personally and as a group as they challenge themselves on the extensive ropes course.
+Students grow tremendously as they challenge themselves on the extensive ropes course.

-Seventh grade students participate in a five-day environmental education program with the Mother Lode River Center.
-The Mother Lode River Center is a beautiful, rustic 20 acre camp located in the heart of the California Gold Country along the beautiful South Fork of the American River.
-Students camp on a spacious grassy beach canopied by heritage oaks and towering pines.
-Under the guidance of highly trained instructors, students experience a low and high ropes challenge course, a science based river study, and a full day of rafting along the American River.
+Seventh grade students participate in a five-day environmental education program with the Mother Lode River Center, a 20-acre rustic camp located in the heart of the California Gold Country along the beautiful South Fork of the American River.
+Students camp on a spacious grassy beach, canopied by heritage oaks and towering pines.
+Under the guidance of highly trained instructors, students experience a rope challenge course, a science-based river study, and a full day of rafting along the American River.